MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

  require
 ## Known issues

-- **Authentication strength and sign-in frequency** - When a resource requires an authentication strength and sign-in frequency, users can satisfy both requirements at two different times.
-For example, let's say a resource requires a passkey (FIDO2) and a 1-hour sign-in frequency.
-A user signed in with passkey (FIDO2) 24 hours ago to access the resource.
-When they unlock their Windows device using Windows Hello for Business, they can access the resource.
+- **Authentication strength and sign-in frequency** - When a resource requires an authentication strength and a sign-in frequency, users can satisfy both requirements at two different times.

+  For example, let's say a resource requires passkey (FIDO2) for the authentication strength, and a 1-hour sign-in frequency.
+24 hours ago, a user signed in with passkey (FIDO2) to access the resource.

+  When they unlock their Windows device using Windows Hello for Business, they can access the resource again.
 Yesterday's sign-in satisfies the authentication strength requirement, and today's device unlock satisfies the sign-in frequency requirement.

 - **FIDO2 security key Advanced options** - Advanced options aren't supported for external users with a home tenant that is located in a different Microsoft cloud than the resource tenant.